Graduate Certificate in Food Safety and Defense

 - Evaluate food safety and defense issues in the food industry using the perspectives of sound science, critical thinking and ethical reasoning.

-The online certificate includes a minimum of 12 credits, 8-9 credits in core courses and at least 3 elective credits, on topics including food microbiology, foodborne toxicants, HACCP, food safety and security overview, food laws, risk assessment, food biotechnology, rapid food microbiological methods, and food fermentations with each participating university offering at least one course on a regular basis, and each university cross-listing all courses.
+The certificate program, available online, includes a minimum of 12 credits, 8-9 credits in core courses and at least 3 elective credits, on topics including food microbiology, foodborne toxicants, HACCP, food safety and security overview, food laws, risk assessment, food biotechnology, rapid food microbiological methods, and food fermentations, with each participating university offering at least one course on a regular basis, and each university cross-listing all courses.

 For additional information contact: